Absorbing Man: Fictional character biography

 Carl "Crusher" Creel was a boxer and jailed criminal who becomes the Absorbing Man when he drinks a liquid which the Asgardian god Loki laced with a mystical potion.
 Discovering that he could absorb the properties of anything he touched, Creel escapes prison by absorbing metal from the guards' bullets and goes on to battle Thor.
 When he escapes, he takes with him the ball and chain to which he was shackled, and uses the ball and chain as a weapon.
 Although he is only mortal, Creel's fantastic abilities make him a worthy opponent for Thor, who is later forced to end the battle due to Loki's kidnapping of Jane Foster.
 Creel then breaks into a house and attacks the occupants.
 Thor comes to the rescue and tricks Creel into changing his atomic structure into pure helium.
 Thor accomplishes this by using his hammer's powers to transform the ground's molecular makeup.
-As Creel is acquiring additional mass from direct contact with the Earth when this happens, he ends up drifting harmlessly into the atmosphere.
+As Creel is acquiring additional mass from direct contact with the Earth when this happens, he drifts harmlessly into the atmosphere.

 A short time later, Loki retrieves Creel from space using Asgardian technology after he has knocked out an Asgardian warlock and sends Creel back to battle Thor.
 After Creel is nearly beaten due to Thor's fighting skill, Loki transports him to Asgard and reveals the true source of his "absorbing" powers.
 After being humbled by Loki, Creel agrees to act as his agent, and he is directed to take over the city.
 The Absorbing Man defeats the Asgardian legions without too much trouble and eventually confronts Odin himself.
 Creel absorbs Odin's attacks and then the properties of Asgard itself, hoping to rule the universe, and he towers over Odin as Loki arrives to gloat.
 Thor is ordered by Odin not to keep attacking.
 Loki and Creel are then beaten by trickery; once given Odin's Rod of Rulership the two quarrel over it, with the Absorbing Man trying to absorb the rod, and the two find that they cannot let go.
 Odin then advises them that his power lies not in a mere object, but deep within himself.
 The pair are then banished into outer space.

 The Absorbing Man eventually returns on a comet and battles the Hulk.
 Bruce Banner had been sent to divert the comet, as it was feared it was radioactive, but the Absorbing Man leaped aboard and began absorbing the Hulk's strength.
 He tries to bury the Hulk under a mountain, but when the Hulk turns back to human form, the Absorbing Man is unable to support the great weight and was buried.